 What foods have fiber in them?

 Fiber gives plants their structure so all foods that come from plants contain some fiber, although some have more than others.
 Here are some top fiber-containing foods:

 - Legumes such as lentils, beans, and peas

 - Whole grains such as barley, oats, brown rice, and whole wheat products (bread, pasta, crackers)

 - Nuts and seeds, including almonds, peanuts, and pistachios

-- Whole wheat products such as bran flakes, shredded wheat, and other cereals
+- Whole wheat cereals such as bran flakes, shredded wheat, and other cereals

-- Fruits such as apples (with skin), pears (with skin), and bananas
+- Fruits such as apples (with skin), pears (with skin), oranges, and bananas

 - Berries such as blueberries, blackberries, and strawberries

-- Vegetables including broccoli, Brussel sprouts and raw carrots
+- Vegetables including broccoli, Brussels sprouts and carrots

 - Starchy vegetables such as corn and potatoes with skin

 The list of foods above might sound familiar if you have ever been given suggestions for a healthy, balanced diet.
 Examples of foods that do not contain much fiber include: animal products such as meat, fish, cheese, yogurt, and milk, and highly processed foods such as white bread, chips, candy, and sugary foods and drinks.
-There are also products out there that have extra fiber added such as Fiber-One® granola bars and Activia® yogurt with fiber.
-While these can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.
+There are also products out there that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
+While these products can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.